 Since 2009, I have been a contributing writer for Yale Environment 360, an international online journal offering opinion, analysis, reporting, and debate on global environmental issues by scientists, journalists, environmentalists, academics, policy makers, and business people.
 Yale 360 is published by Yale's School of Forestry and Environmental Studies.
 To view my articles, go to: http://e360.yale.edu/authors/ed-struzik

 From the fall of 2015 to December 2018 I was a member of the Board of Directors of the Canadian Arctic Resources Committee, a citizens' organization dedicated to the long-term environmental and social well-being of northern Canada and its peoples.
 CARC has been a major voice on Arctic issues for the past 40 years.

-I have written five books, four of them on the Arctic.
+I have written six books, four of them on the Arctic.
 Future Arctic, Fields Notes From A World on the Edge was published by Island Press in Washington D.C. in 2015.
 I have also contributed chapters to several other books.
 Firestorm, How Wildfire Will Shape Our Future was published by Island Press two years later.
 Two of the most recent are: Reflections of Canada, Illuminating Our Opportunities and Challenges at 150 years, (Peter Wall Institute for Advanced Studies, University of British Columbia, 2017) and It’s All Happening So Fast, which was published in 2017 by the Canadian Centre for Architecture in Montreal.

 I have played the role of advisor for the World Wildlife Fund of Canada’s Arctic Program.
 I was a member of one of the selection committees for the International Polar Year conference that was held in Montreal in 2012.
 The IPY From Knowledge to Action Conference was one of the largest and most important scientific conferences for polar science and climate change, impacts and adaptation.
 Keynote presentations, thought-provoking panel discussions and workshops involved hundreds of scientists from around the world.

 My long list of awards includes the U.S.-based Grantham Prize for environmental writing, the Michener Deacon Fellowship in Public Policy and the Sir Sandford Fleming Medal, which goes to one person each year who has made an outstanding contribution to the understanding of science in Canada.